The Best Beginner Bodyweight Workout Plan in Only 30 Minutes!

 - Forward leg swings – like kicking a soccer ball

 Finally, do a few reps of each of the exercises in the workout you are about to do.
-This not only completes your warm-up, but it also gives you a chance to practice each one.
+This not only completes your dynamic warm-up but also gives you a chance to practice each one.

 Warm and ready for your workout?
 Then let’s GO!

-Do 2-3 sets of each of the following eight exercises and then rest 60-seconds between sets.
+Do 2-3 sets of each of the following eight exercises and then 60-seconds of rest between sets.
 Do as many reps as possible – called AMRAP.
 Don’t be surprised if, as you get tired, your reps decrease from set to set.
 For example, you might do ten reps, eight reps, and then just six.
-That’s perfectly ok; just do as many as you can in good form.
+That’s perfectly ok; just do as many as you can with proper form.

 - Prisoner squats